carstoid/A4578/content/pages/exercises/03_analyzing-raster.md

 ### Deliverables

-**Exercise Questions**.
+#### Exercise Questions

 Answer all of the questions in the exercise, explaining how you got your answer.
 Record your answers in a simple table like the one below, saved as a CSV file.
 Make sure your entire answer is inside the `A` column.

 | Q | A |
 |---|---|